-© Ruffer LLP 2020 This document is issued by Ruffer LLP and is intended for private circulation to either retail or professional clients and their advisers only in the United Kingdom.
+© Ruffer LLP 2021 This document is issued by Ruffer LLP and is intended for private circulation to either retail or professional clients and their advisers only in the United Kingdom.
 Ruffer LLP is a limited liability partnership, registered in England with registration number OC305288.
 The firm's principal place of business and registered office is 80 Victoria Street, London SW1E 5JL.
 Ruffer LLP is authorised and regulated by the Financial Conduct Authority. ruffer.co.uk

-^{} Portfolio turnover is calculated as the lower of purchases or sales over the period (adjusted for flows) divided by the average market value, expressed as a percentage.
-Investors whose portfolios were initiated during the period may report an elevated percentage turnover, as the starting value will be zero, thus depressing the average market value for the period.
+\ Portfolio turnover is calculated as the lower of purchases or sales over the period (adjusted for short-dated securities) divided by the average market value, expressed as a percentage.

-$^{^\}dagger$ Turnover costs are the direct and indirect costs associated with trading activity over the period.
+$^\dagger$ Turnover costs are the direct and indirect costs associated with trading activity over the period.